kevin-fdtr/hwa2/README.md

     }

 ### PUT /users
 Updates a user based on JSON object in the request body.
-The id identifies the user to update.
+The token identifies the user to update.
 All fields but the id may be modified.

 A valid token for the user must be in the request Header.